osreboot/Ridhvl2/README.md

         // [Resource Loading] ->
         // - Ridhvl2 defaults to searching in the "/res" folder.
         // - hvlLoad(String) loads any type of resource (images, sounds, etc.).
-        // - Resources are stored in the order that they were loaded. hvlLoad("RIDHVL2.png");
+        // - Resources are stored in the order that they are loaded. hvlLoad("RIDHVL2.png");
     }